wing5wong/artisan-whs-static/source/_courses/FDN0.md

 **Content:**

-Personal health and safety, food preparation and presentation techniques, nutrition targeted research and working in a team situation.
+Personal health, hygiene and safety, food preparation and presentation techniques, nutrition targeted research and working in a team situation.

 **Assessment:**